Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

 - Deliberately accessing or displaying obscene images or language

-- Providing minors with access to materials that are harmful to them as defined by CIPA (Child Internet Protection Act)
+- Providing minors with access to materials that are harmful to them as defined by CIPA (Child Internet Protection Act).
+This includes:

 - Disclosing or sharing a user’s library card information with others or impersonating another user